steven-wolfman/ubc-term-finder/dev-story.md

 (Only `on` and (for each job) `runs-on` are required in a workflow.)

 A job is made of [steps](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idsteps) that run as individual processes (on the same platform) in sequence.
 Each step is an element in a YAML list.
-We want to checkout the repo, set up Node, run a clean install via npm, and run our test script, which not only runs the tests themselves but also checks for style and formatting:
+We have four steps that (1) checkout the repo, (2) set up node, (3) run an npm clean install, and (4) run our npm test script (which also checks types, style, and formatting):

 ```yaml
 steps: